 There are positive prospects for 2019.
-At a time when Greek tourism is on a dynamic growth course, the 7 airports of Fraport Greece A are expected to see a further increase in passenger traffic.
-At Fraport Greece A we believe that a major upgrade of the 7 airports will play a decisive part in maintaining the positive image of the country's "heavy industry".
+At a time when Greek tourism is on a dynamic growth course, the 7 airports of Fraport Greece B are expected to see a further increase in passenger traffic.
+At Fraport Greece B we believe that a major upgrade of the 7 airports will play a decisive part in maintaining the positive image of the country's "heavy industry".
 This is our mission and our contribution.
-The Company is expected to remain profitable by increasing its income as a result of the growing passenger traffic.
+The Company is expected to return to profitability by increasing its income as a result of the growing passenger traffic.